ptdecker/eloquentjs/README.md

 * closure.js - Explains how closures work in the base Egg interpreter
 * comments.js - Adds comment support to the base Egg interpreter
 * fixedscope.js - Adds a new 'set' special form

+### Chapter Thirteen - JavaScript and the Browser

+Chapter thirteen has no excercises.
+The solution here lays groundwork for the browser-based solutions going forward by providing a Node-based web server to serve the HTML, CSS, and JavaScript files along with any other assets.

+* hello/ - Another "Hello World" to illustrate using the node web server provided for viewing web-based exercises

 ### Resources